nicopresto/webuild/README.md

+# Gatsby-starter-monorepo

-This repo is designed as a starter for GatsbyJS web projects in monorepos that combine Lerna, Yarn Workspaces, and Gatsby-themes.
+This repo is designed as a starter for GatsbyJS web projects in monorepos combining Lerna, Yarn Workspaces, and Gatsby (plugins, starter, and themes).

 It is derived from a fusion of:
 * [Gatsby blog post on how to publish multiple sites]